Mumpiz/BrickZone/README.md

 # BrickZone

-    BrickZone is a simple frameork for games like Breakout for the BMax language.
+    BrickZone is a simple framework for games like Breakout for the BMax language.
     A Leveleditor is also included.

 <img src = docs/game.jpg width = "45%"></img>